danhntd/CAMUL/README.md

-# CoRef-InstSynth
+# CAMUL
-This repository is the official implementation of the paper entitled: "CoRef-InstSynth: Context-Aware Refinement Masked Instance Synthesis for Image Segmentation"
+This repository is the official implementation of the paper entitled: "CAMUL: Context-Aware Multi-conditional Instance Synthesis for Image Segmentation"